 Do you suffer from inadequately controlled Asthma?

-This clinical research study is looking at the safety and effectiveness of an medication for people with persistent asthma.
+This clinical research study is looking at the safety and effectiveness of a medication for people with persistent asthma.
 Asthma is a condition in which your airways narrow and swell and may produce extra mucus.
-This can make breathing difficult and trigger coughing, a whistling sound (wheezing) when you breathe out and shortness of breath.
+This can make breathing difficult and trigger coughing, a whistling sound (wheezing) when you breathe out, and shortness of breath.

 Would you like to contribute to medical research?

 As a volunteer in a research study, you’ll receive study-related medical care from the study doctor and regular follow-up of your asthma to monitor the effectiveness of the care you’ll receive.
 The results of this research will be used to find out if the investigational medication being studied will be of benefit to others with asthma, and whether it will be made widely available to all patients with asthma.
 Study volunteers are an important part of moving medical care forward.

 You may qualify to participate in this study if you:

 - Are between the ages of 12 to 80 years